-6 Things You Should Know About the Rasmussen College MBA Program
+6 Things You Should Know About the Rasmussen University MBA Program

 You’ve worked hard to build up work experience and expertise over the last few years and you’re seriously considering an additional investment in your education.
 You know that a Master’s degree in Business Administration (MBA) can elevate both you and your resume to the next level.
 But before you take this step you’ll want to do some research and find the right program for your goals and needs.

-Let’s take a closer look at the reasons why you should consider the Rasmussen College MBA program.
+Let’s take a closer look at the reasons why you should consider the Rasmussen University MBA program.

-6 Reasons why the Rasmussen College Master of Business Administration program is worth considering
+6 Reasons why the Rasmussen University Master of Business Administration program is worth considering

-Ready to learn more about the Rasmussen College MBA program?
-We’ve asked Dr. Roxann Reid Goodman of the Rasmussen College School of Business to help highlight what makes this program stand out.
+Ready to learn more about the Rasmussen University MBA program?
+We’ve asked Dr. Roxann Reid Goodman of the Rasmussen University School of Business to help highlight what makes this program stand out.

 1. The fully-online competency-based education format is ideal for working professionals